 The significance of the name Yitzchak

 The name Yitzchak is an interesting name.
 It comes from the Hebrew word for laughter, tz’chok.
 When Yitzchak was born, Sarah said (chapter 21 verse 6), tz’chok asa li Elokim, kol hashome’a yitzchak li, “G-d has made laughter of me; whoever hears [about the birth] will laugh.”
-Rashi interprets this to mean not that people will laugh but that people will rejoice.
+Rashi interprets this to mean that people will rejoice.
 Avraham and Sarah had waited so long, and so Yitzchak’s birth brought great joy to them and to others as well, since everyone had seen them struggling for years.
 Rashi adds from the Midrash that many people who had been suffering from ill health or who had also been unable to have children had their prayers answered on the day that Yitzchak was born.
 Thus his name represents the tz’chok, the joy that his birth brought to the world.

 However, the name Yitzchak has much more significance than merely the joy at the time of his birth.
 As one of the founding fathers of the Jewish people, his name obviously has much greater significance.
-This is evident in the fact that G-d himself chose his name, even before Yitzchak was born, as we read in parshat Lech Lecha, (chapter 17 verse 19): G-d said to Abraham “surely your wife Sarah will give birth to a son and you will call his name Yitzchak.”
+This is evident in the fact that G-d himself chose his name, even before Yitzchak was born, as we read in parshat Lech Lecha, (chapter 17 verse 19): G-d said to Avraham, “Surely your wife Sarah will give birth to a son and you will call his name Yitzchak.”
 What is the significance behind this name?

 G-d often tests our faith.
 We were put in this world to pass these tests, to grow, to develop, to become bigger and better people.
 In the world of the souls there are no tests.
 We are close to G-d, everything is clear; there are no challenges and no evil inclination to lead us astray.
 We then come into a physical body which tries to take us away from Hashem.
 All of the challenges that we face in this world – such as developing good character, being people of integrity, coping with financial and all other kinds of pressures – test our faith and train us to pass these tests.
 Our mission in this world is to rise to the occasion and overcome all of the obstacles we encounter.
 All of this is encapsulated in the four letters comprising the name Yitzchak.